fkalisa/CP-Zone/README.md

 - In a graph, we have N nodes and M edges
 - In a graph, any node can be root
-- In a graph, we have a visited array
+- In a graph, we have a visited array to avoid infinite traversal
 - Every tree is a graph !!
 - A graph can be directed or undirected
 - Applications :

     - Number of connected components
     - Detect a cycle in undirected graph  [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInUndirectedGraph.cpp)
+      - HowTo : the node is not parent and it has been visited
-    - Detect a cycle in directed graph  [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInDirectedGraph.cpp)
+    - Detect a cycle in directed graph
+      - HowTo :
+          - Use two visited array [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInDirectedGraph-withTwoVisitedArrays.cpp)
+          - Use 3 colors (white, gray, black)[code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInDirectedGraph.cpp)

 ## Tree
 - In a tree, we have N nodes and N-1 edges